-At least 22 dead as migrant boat sinks in Aegean
+At least 22 people confirmed dead after boat carrying migrants sinks in Aegean Sea

 ATHENS, Greece - At least 22 people have drowned, including three children, when a boat carrying migrants to Greece sank off in the eastern Aegean Sea on Monday.